-Look beyond bagpipes, kilts and tug o’ war and you’ll uncover a bristling country famed for its love of music and dance, unique landscapes and the warmest of warm welcomes.
+Look beyond bagpipes, kilts and tug o’ war and, on your next visit to one of Scotland’s luxury resorts, you’ll uncover a country famed for its love of music and dance, unique landscapes and the warmest of warm welcomes.
 The inhabitants of Scotland are extremely proud of the rich history and tradition of their nation.
-Still today, the Clan system remains a source of immense family pride, and evidence of fortifications and strongholds give an insight into battles of the past.
+Still today, the Clan system remains a source of immense family pride and evidence of fortifications and strongholds give an insight into battles of the past.

 Duchally Country Estate is our shining light in Scotland.
-This is a stunning resort nestled amongst 27 acres of beautiful Perthshire parkland and boasts a combination of stylish hotel accommodation with contemporary self-contained lodges.
+Our stunning luxury resort in Scotland sits nestled amongst 27 acres of beautiful Perthshire parkland and boasts a combination of stylish hotel accommodation with contemporary self-contained lodges.
 Add to the mix amazing scenery and a myriad of things to do (both onsite facilities and close-by activities) and you are reminded that you’re staying in one of Scotland’s premier holiday destinations.

 The height of Ben Nevis